Ambassadors for Respect (A4R)

 “It is an important message that kids need to hear over and over again.” – Teacher

-Ambassadors for Respect, a program of the Minnesota Governor’s Council on Developmental Disabilities, is an anti-bullying campaign for fourth grade elementary school students that supports self-advocates by promoting the development of leadership and presentation skills.
+Ambassadors for Respect (A4R), a program of the Minnesota Governor’s Council on Developmental Disabilities, is an anti-bullying campaign for fourth grade elementary school students that provides self-advocates an opportunity to develop their leadership and presentation skills.

 Intended outcomes for individuals with developmental disabilities are an increase in independence, productivity, self-determination, and community integration and inclusion.
 Concurrently, students who participate in Ambassadors for Respect workshops learn about the importance of including others, using people-first language, and being an advocate for oneself and others.

-If you are interested in learning more about Ambassadors for Respect, please contact Donnally Moua at DonnallyM@MerrickInc.org.
+If you are interested in learning more about Ambassadors for Respect, please contact Danea Davis at DaneaD@MerrickInc.org.